keptn-workshops/getting-started/01_Onboarding_simplenode_service/README.md

     remediation_strategy: "automated"
 ```

-* Please make sure that you are in the correct folder on your bastion host:
+* Please make sure that you are in the correct folder on your Bastion host:

   ```console
   cd ~/getting-started/keptn-onboarding